-The Police Credit Union is thrilled to introduce our new contactless payment cards — making your shopping experience faster, easier, more sanitary, and of course, highly secure.
+The Police Credit Union is pleased to introduce our new contactless payment cards — making your shopping experience faster, easier, more sanitary, and of course, highly secure.
 You may have already received your contactless debit card, which looks much like our standard EMV chip-embedded card but is embossed with the new contactless symbol.
 Frequently referred to as “tap to pay,” this payment technology allows you to complete your purchase within seconds, by simply holding your card near the contactless-enabled payment terminal.
 With no need to swipe your card or insert it into a card reader, you can reduce touch points during your day and easily maintain physical distance at checkout.

 How the technology works: A contactless debit or credit card has a small antenna and computer chip that allows for communication with a card reader using short-range radio signal technology (specifically near-field communication or NFC).
 When the card is placed within one to two inches of the merchant’s contactless-enabled terminal, it picks up the NFC signal and then transfers a one-time, encrypted payment code to the point-of-sale system.
 Once the payment is accepted, the terminal may beep, or you’ll see a flashing green light or green check mark.
 There is no PIN or signature required.

 What are its major benefits?
 Contactless cards allow for faster payments and less hassle, and have been shown to be effective in reducing fraud.
 They enable you to avoid contact with public surfaces, and save time without having to dip or swipe your card into a card reader, then wait for further instructions.
 Unlike a mobile wallet on your smartphone, you won’t need to download an app and then unlock your phone and find the app to use it.
-And as Forbes magazine and The New York Times have highlighted, contactless payments are better suited for overseas travel in places such as Europe and Australia, where the technology has been widely adopted and provides enhanced convenience for public transportation and purchases made at self-service ticket machines.

 How do I know that my information is safe?
 Tap and go payments use data encryption and masking that make it nearly impossible for cyber criminals to obtain your banking information.
 Instead of transferring your actual card information, your card generates a transaction-specific code, or digital token, which is transmitted to the point-of-sale system.
 Your name, billing address and card verification code are not exposed.
 This type of payment is far more secure than swiping your card’s magnetic stripe, a process that could allow your information to be captured by a skimming device.